Radford Studio Center: History

 Moore's memorable sitcom The Mary Tyler Moore Show began filming here in 1970.
 Later, its spinoffs Rhoda, Phyllis, and Lou Grant were shot in the facility.
 In July 1982, CBS formed a partnership with 20th Century Fox to share ownership of the Studio Center, thus once again renaming, this time as CBS/Fox Studios.
 However, that relationship was short-lived as Fox sold its interest of the Studio Center to MTM, and it became CBS-MTM Studios.
 In March 1992, the studio once again became CBS Studio Center, when MTM (which was later purchased by 20th Century Fox's parent company, News Corporation) sold its interest in the studio lot to CBS.

 From 1991 to 1996, American Gladiators was videotaped at CBS Studio Center.
 The original "Gladiator Arena" (Stage 3) remains preserved in its original form in its original location, with tours and group events available.

 The studio has been one of the most active in the city for producing sitcoms.
 It is also the base for "Semester in L.A.", a six-week course by Columbia College Chicago.

 Since 2007, the Studio Center serves as the home to CBS's Los Angeles flagship TV station KCBS-TV, along with sister station KCAL-TV, as they vacated Columbia Square to move into a newly built, digitally-enhanced office and studio facility located where the house for the CBS reality series Big Brother once stood.
 The CBS Studio City Broadcast Center also houses the Los Angeles bureau of CBS News, which is shared with the KCBS/KCAL local newsroom, and on occasion, the CBS Evening News is anchored from Los Angeles.

 In 2008, Entertainment Tonight and The Insider moved from the Paramount backlot to Studio Center, as CBS took ownership of the series after its spin-off from Viacom.

-A re-merged ViacomCBS (now Paramount Global) announced in 2021 that it intended to sell the facility as part of a corporate effort to focus on content.
+A re-merged ViacomCBS (later Paramount Global and currently known as Paramount Skydance Corporation) announced in 2021 that it intended to sell the facility as part of a corporate effort to focus on content.
 In November 2021, ViacomCBS announced that the studio would be sold to Hackman Capital Partners and Square Mile Capital Management for $1.85 billion.
 This would leave the Paramount Pictures lot as the only studio facilities in Los Angeles owned by the company.

-In February 2023, The Los Angeles Times reported that "Radford Studio Center is set to get a $1-billion upgrade to expand its facilities and bring them further into the digital age".
+In February 2023, The Los Angeles Times reported that the "Radford Studio Center is set to get a $1-billion upgrade to expand its facilities and bring them further into the digital age".
 Los Angeles officials received a plan from the owners of the lot formerly known as CBS Studio Center to revamp and enlarge the aging studio and broadcasting complex.
-Deadline Hollywood reported that the upgrades will include "modern soundstages, production and support offices, sustainability measures, historic preservation, and a transportation infrastructure."
+Deadline Hollywood reported that the upgrades will include "modern soundstages, production and support offices, sustainability measures, historic preservation, and a transportation infrastructure".